Travel Tips For Ayodhya Tour Package

 Shopping

 - The markets near major temples (such as those around Hanuman Garhi and the Ram Janmabhoomi complex) are the best places to buy religious souvenirs.
-You’ll find small idols of Lord Rama, Sita, Hanuman, along with prayer beads,idol of Ram Lala as it looks in the new Ram Lala Temple, incense sticks, holy books, and framed pictures of deities.
+You’ll find small idols of Lord Rama, Sita, Hanuman, along with prayer beads, incense sticks, holy books, framed pictures of deities, and miniature idols of Ram Lala as He appears in the new Ram Lala Temple.
 Many pilgrims also take home prasad (sacred sweets offered at the temples) for family and friends as a blessed gift.

 - Apart from devotional items, look for local handicrafts that reflect Ayodhya’s heritage.
 Popular picks include brass and copper puja utensils, wooden carvings and toys, and colorful traditional textiles.
-Ayodhya is also known for sandalwood products (like sandalwood paste and carved artifacts).
+Ayodhya is also known for sandalwood products (such as sandalwood paste and carved artifacts).

 Nearby Places to Visit

-- Extended Pilgrimage Options: If time permits and you wish to extend your spiritual journey, consider excursions to other sacred sites a bit farther from Ayodhya.
+- Extended Pilgrimage Options: If time permits and you wish to extend your spiritual journey, consider excursions to other sacred sites farther from Ayodhya.
 For example, Naimisharanya (a revered ancient forest mentioned in Hindu scriptures) is a few hours’ drive away, or you could plan a visit to Prayagraj (Allahabad) and Varanasi as part of a broader pilgrimage tour.
 These places, while not next door, are often included in extended itineraries for travelers exploring the holy circuit of Uttar Pradesh.
-Again note that these places are not included in the present tour package, however, in case you wish to visit we can customize the tour for you as per your requirement.
+Note: These places are not included in the present tour package by default, but we can customize the tour for you as per your requirements.

 Frequently Asked Questions